Holi Skin Care and Safety Tips

 Thandai…Gujiya…dancing to blaring Bollywood songs with gay abandon…child like fun with mishmash of vibrant colors and dousing others in it…HOLI, the festival of colors is just round the corner.

-The jazzy and bright festival brings in a lot of positivity and unfettered joy, but it also brings with it – skin allergies, break-outs and irritation.
+The jazzy and bright festival brings in a lot of positivity and unfettered joy, but it also brings with it – skin rashes, skin allergies, chafed skin, acne break-outs and irritation.
 It is ironic that Holi which is reveled in all its hues and finery is largely celebrated with synthetic and unhealthy colors, composed of chemical solvents and toxic agents that can damage or have deleterious effects on your delicate skin.

-Besides, exposure to the sun for long hours and fitful water splashes may add on to the damage.
+Besides, exposure to the sun for long hours and fitful water splashes may add on to the damage and result in a chafed skin.
 In consequence, it is extremely imperative to protect your skin and save yourself from any unpleasant occurrences.
+As per the experts, you need a day long skin protection to prevent your skin from these irritants that come in various forms.

 HOLI SKINCARE TIPS